BigFlv/Simple-Chatty-Bott/README.md

- this is a project from JetBrains Academy!
+ The code is made according to the requirements of the JetBrains Academy.

     # Simple-Chatty-Bott
     package bot;